AkingbadeOmosebi/Opsfolio-Interview-App/README.md

+> **Author:** Akingbade Omosebi
+> **IMPORTANT NOTE:** This project was built entirely by me.
+All architectural decisions,
+> infrastructure implementation, debugging, and production deployment are my own work.
+> Any Git commits attributed to other usernames were configuration errors during development.

 # Project "Opsfolio" - The Evolved Interview App.
   - Opsfolio: From Interview Task → DevSecOps Mastery.
   - This repository demonstrates how a simple technical interview assessment app became **a professional-ready, security-hardened DevSecOps portfolio project.**